willfaught/paige/README.md

 [paige]
-color = "#0d6efd" # Bootstrap primary color and theme color for Safari and Windows color_scheme = "auto" # Must be "auto", "dark", or "light" credit = '<a class="link-secondary text-decoration-none" href="https://github.com/willfaught/paige">Paige Theme</a>'
-date_format = ":date_long" # Hugo date format
-description = "" # Site description.
+color = "#0d6efd" # Bootstrap primary color and theme color for Safari and Windows color_scheme = "auto" # Must be "auto", "dark", or "light" copyright = "" # Appears below the page, above the site credit, if set.
+Defaults to the site copyright. credit = '<a class="link-secondary text-decoration-none" href="https://github.com/willfaught/paige">Paige Theme</a>' date_format = ":date_long" # Hugo date format description = "" # Site description.
 Appears above the menu, below the site title, if set.